Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Results and discussion

-The influence of external factors on the prediction performance of DBN models has mixed results.
-While introducing external factors (Group No.~2), which contains only tweet numbers and traditional financial assets, to the DBN model constructed by OHLCV improves the performances for predicting Binance Coin and Litecoin, it reduces the precision of the model outputs for Ethereum and Ripple.
-In the case of Tether, the performance of the DBN model remains unchanged between Group No.~1 and Group No.~2.
+The impact of external factors on the prediction performance of DBN models has mixed results.
+While introducing external factors~(OHLCV-EF), which contains tweet numbers and traditional financial assets, to the DBN model constructed by OHLCV improves the performances for predicting Binance Coin and Litecoin, it reduces the precision of the model outputs for Bitcoin, Ethereum and Ripple.
+In the case of Tether, the performance of both DBN~(OHLCV) and DBN~(OHLCV-EF) remains unchanged.
 Considering its DBN structure, these external factors do not influence the close price as they are isolated in the DBN model, and no arc connects them to OHLCV.
 Additionally, it should be noted that incorporating external factors along with OHLCV and technical indicators to construct all features does not consistently result in improved model precision.
-For example, in the case of Ripple, the DBN model constructed with all features (Group No.~4) has a lower performance than the DBN model constructed by combining OHLCV and technical indicators (Group No.~3).
+For example, in the case of Ripple, the DBN model constructed with all features~(OHLCV-EF-TI) has lower performance than the DBN model constructed by combining OHLCV and technical indicators~(OHLCV-TI).
 This indicates that not all external factors may have a significant impact on the prediction accuracy of the model.
 Hence, selecting the most relevant features is crucial for improving the precision of the DBN models.
-To facilitate a more comprehensive comparison of the discussed models, a visual representation of the results is presented in Figure~\ref{fig:percision}.

-Figure~\ref{fig: DBN} displays the best-performing DBNs based on the highest precision as the performance metric associated with each altcoin in Table~\ref{tab:preds}.
-Binance Coin and Ripple achieve their best performance with DBN(3) (Sub-figures~\ref{fig:BNB_DBN} and \ref{fig:XRP_DBN}), while Ethereum and Tether perform best with DBN(1) (Sub-figures~\ref{fig:ETH_DBN} and \ref{fig:Tether_DBN}).
-Litecoin, on the other hand, stands out as the only coin with its best performance in DBN(2)(Sub-figure~\ref{fig:LTC_DBN}).
+The results presented are visualised Figure~\ref{fig:percision-DBNs} for a better understanding of the results.
+One important observation is that Tether shows the lowest precision across all the cryptocurrencies.
+Moreover, the highest precision is observed for the DBN~(OHLCV-TI) model applied to Ripple, while the lowest precision is recorded for the DBN~(OHLCV-EF-TI) model in the case of Tether.